 MTSS - Multi-Tiered System of Support

-AGCS' Multi-Tiered System of Support (MTSS) is a comprehensive system of academic and behavioral supports for its students.
-Elements of the model include a rigorous, standards aligned curriculum, high quality core instruction, universal screening tools, data-based decision making, family engagement, and tiered services and supports based on individual student needs.
+AGCS' Multi-Tiered System of Support (MTSS) is a comprehensive system of academic and behavioral supports for students.
+Elements of the model include a rigorous, standards-aligned curriculum, high quality core instruction, universal screening tools, data-based decision making, family engagement, and tiered services and supports based on individual student needs.

 RtII - Response to Instruction and Intervention